Connie Chaudhry - Registered and Accredited (BACP) Counsellor and Supervisor

 Training, qualifications & experience

-Experience: I am a member of the BACP (British Association of Counselling and Psychotherapy) since 2006 and became an Accredited member in 2014 and as such am governed by their guidelines and governance.
+Experience: I am a member of the BACP (British Association of Counselling and Psychotherapy) since 2006 and became a Registered and Accredited member in 2014 and am governed by their guidelines and governance.
 The BACP awards Accreditation to Counsellors with a high level of experience and Continued Professional Development (ongoing training), through a stringent process of self-reflection and record keeping.

 My qualifications are as follows: